jiumao2/pyDANT/docs/Tutorials.rst

 Prepare the data
 -----------------------

+Example dataset is available `here <https://figshare.com/articles/dataset/Example_Dataset_for_pyDANT/30596303>`_.
+You can download it and follow the steps below to run the example dataset.
+Or you can use your own dataset by following the same steps.

 To use pyDANT, your data should be organized in a folder with the following structure:

 .. code-block::